rust-embedded/discovery/src/03-setup/README.md

 We'll use all the tools listed below.
 Where a minimum version is not specified, any recent version should work but we have listed the version we have tested.

-- Rust 1.45.2 or a newer toolchain.
+- Rust 1.53.0 or a newer toolchain.

 - `gdb-multiarch`.
-Tested version: 9.1.
+Tested version: 10.2.
 Other versions will most likely work as well though If your distribution/platform does not have `gdb-multiarch` available `arm-none-eabi-gdb` will do the trick as well.
+Furthermore some normal `gdb` binaries are built with multiarch capabilities as well, you can find further information about this in the sub chapters.

 - [`cargo-binutils`].
-Version 0.1.4 or newer.
+Version 0.3.3 or newer.

 [`cargo-binutils`]: https://github.com/rust-embedded/cargo-binutils

 - [`cargo-embed`].
-Version 0.9.1 or newer.
+Version 0.11.0 or newer.

 [`cargo-embed`]: https://github.com/probe-rs/cargo-embed